ultralytics/ultralytics/docs/models/yolov8.md

 !!! example ""

     This example provides simple inference code for YOLOv8.
-For more options including handling inference results see [Predict](../modes/predict.md).
-For using YOLOv8 with additional modes see [Train](../models/train.md), [Val](../models/val.md) and [Export](../models/export.md).
+For more options including handling inference results see [Predict](../modes/predict.md) mode.
+For using YOLOv8 with additional modes see [Train](../modes/train.md), [Val](../modes/val.md) and [Export](../modes/export.md).

     === "Python"